matthewnewell/matthewnewell.github.io/_posts/2015-07-3-How_to_Fix_Geist_Reservoir.md

 We humans also like a day in the sun.
 To make this possible, we spray the Reservoir with aquatic herbicides.
 This is a fairly cheap way to keep the Reservoir usable for a season.
 Its maybe not a great long term solution.

 Dredging could be part of a long term solution.
-But without changes to our land management practices, soil erosion will fill in dredged areas.
+But without changes to our land management practices, soil erosion will fill in dredged areas after a few years.
 Think sand castle vs. rising tide.
-The tide always wins.
+Tide always wins.

 So, here is how we can fix our Reservoir: